 7. Intestinal Obstruction

 An intestinal obstruction occurs if your cat eats something indigestible, causing a blockage.
 The condition is often painful.
 Your usually affectionate pet may become aggressive.
 It may hide, which is always a red flag for felines.
-Among other symptoms, your cat may become lethargic, vomit repeatedly, refuse to eat, or have trouble defecating.
+Among other signs, your cat may become lethargic, vomit repeatedly, refuse to eat, or have trouble defecating.
 As with urethral obstructions, intestinal obstructions due to foreign body ingestion signify a medical emergency.

 Litterbox issues can have behavioral causes.
 After all, cats have preferences, too.
 While you can correct some with simple modifications, some medical conditions can induce inappropriate urination.
 We strongly urge you to contact your vet if you notice your kitty having any difficulties using the box.
 Prompt action can help prevent it from becoming more serious and potentially life-threatening.